lemotdesign/one-click-hugo-cms/site/content/baiting-programs-systems/_index.md

       4. **Durability and Accessibility**: Are the in-ground stations tough and user-friendly?
 If you have pets or frequent lawn activities, you'll need a resilient station.

       5. **Budget Considerations**: What's the initial installation cost?
 How much does a year-long monitoring service set you back?
 What about the expenses tied to replacing consumed bait capsules?

-      ### Termite Baiting System or Chemical Barrier Treatment: Which is Superior?
+    heading: "Key Factors to Ponder When Selecting a Termite Baiting System:"
+    imageUrl: img/get-rid-of-termites.png
+  - text: >-
       Before diving into the specifics of termite baiting systems, it's crucial to address this fundamental question: *Is a baiting system inherently better than a chemical barrier treatment?*

       The suitability of either approach largely hinges on factors like the construction of your property and its termite history.
 Sometimes, the nature and design of a building may make chemical treatments more effective.